treyhunner/treyhunner.github.com/source/_posts/2024-05-27-pycon-2024-reflection.markdown

 ## A tutorial, an orientation, a lightning talk, and open spaces

-My responsibilities at PyCon this year included teaching a tutorial and helping run the Newcomer's Orientation with [Kojo](https://x.com/KojoIdrissa) and [Sumana](https://social.coop/@brainwane).
+My responsibilities at PyCon this year included teaching a tutorial and helping run the Newcomer's Orientation with [Kojo](https://x.com/KojoIdrissa) and [Sumana][].

 [Yngve and Marie](https://mastodon.social/@treyhunner/112479031063220835) offered to act as teaching assistants during my tutorial and I was very grateful for their help!
 [Rodrigo](https://x.com/mathsppblog) and Krishna also offered to TA just before my tutorial started and I was extra grateful to have even more help than I'd expected.